sm-moshi/cargo-quickstart/README.md

 - **Base templates**: Files in `base/` are always placed at the root of the generated project (e.g., `README.md`, not `base/README.md`).
 - **Type/variant templates**: Files in `binary/` and `library/` are placed according to their subdirectory structure.
-- **File extension**: Only `.hbs` files are treated as templates.
+- **File extension**: Only `.hbs` files are treated as templates using Handlebars syntax for variable substitution.

-### Template Loader Path Resolution
+### Template Variables
-- The loader searches upwards from the current directory for the nearest `templates/` directory.
-- This ensures both CLI and tests can always find the correct templates, regardless of working directory.

-### Contributing Templates
-- Add new templates to the appropriate subdirectory.
-- Use Handlebars syntax (`{{variable}}`) for variable substitution.
+Templates use a consistent set of variables:
+- `name`: Project name (used throughout all templates)
+- `project.is_binary` / `project.is_library`: Conditional sections for project type
-- See `crates/quickstart-lib/src/template/variables.rs` for available variables.
+- `date.year`: Dynamic year generation for documentation

 ## Shell Completions 🐚

-cargo-quickstart supports shell completions for Bash, Zsh, Fish, Powershell, and Elvish.
+cargo-quickstart supports shell completions for Bash, Zsh, Fish, PowerShell, and Elvish.
 To generate completions, use the `completions` subcommand:

 ```
 cargo quickstart completions <shell> [--output <path>]